Yernes to Cuevallagar

 Yernes 14,7

-In the first 250 metres of the route, around the last houses of the village, we find a track to the left, which we take without turning off until we reach kilometre 2.5, approximately, where the path joins another on a larger track that we follow until we reach Cuevallar or Cuevallagar, a large cavity located in the monument of the Marabio passes, in the foothills of the Loral Peak.
+In the first 250 metres of the route, around the last houses of the village, we find a track to the left, which we take without turning off until we reach kilometre 2.5, approximately, where the path joins another on a larger track that we follow until we reach Cuevallar or Cuevallagar, a large cave located in the monument of the Marabio passes, in the foothills of the Loral Peak.